Er0r/Er0r/README.md

 # ABOUT ME

 * I am a JavaScript Developer.
 I am currently working as a junior Software Engineer at Cleinsight Incorporated.
-* I have also interests at Machine Learning and I am currently working on a paper based on GNN.
+* I also have an interest at Machine Learning and I am currently working on a paper based on GNN.
 * Institution: American International University-Bangladesh

 ## ⚡ Tech Stack